Print

 Instructions

-1. Prepare the pie crust as directed in my pie crust recipe, including chilling for at least 2 hours.
+1. The crust: Prepare either pie crust recipe through step 5, including chilling for at least 2 hours.
 I usually make the crust the night before.
 The pie crust recipe makes 2 crusts and you’ll be using both crusts.

-2. In a large saucepan, combine chicken, carrots, and celery.
-Add water to cover and boil for 12 minutes.
+2. In a large pot, combine chicken, carrots, and celery.
+Add enough water to cover the chicken and vegetables, then place over medium-high heat.
+Bring to a boil, then allow to boil for 10 minutes.
 Remove from heat, drain, and set aside.

-3. In a large skillet, cook the butter, onions, and garlic over medium heat, stirring occasionally.
-Cook until the onions are translucent and the butter is lightly browning.
+3. In a large skillet over medium heat, combine the butter, onions, and garlic.
+Stirring occasionally, cook until the onions are translucent and the butter is lightly browning.
 Whisk in the flour, salt, black pepper, thyme, chicken broth, and half-and-half.
 Cook and whisk until no flour lumps remain, then simmer over medium-low heat until thick.
 I simmer mine for 10 minutes.
 You want it to be a very thick gravy; simmer longer if necessary.
 Taste and add more seasonings if you prefer.
 Sometimes I add more thyme.
 Remove from heat and set aside.

 4. Preheat oven to 425°F (218°C).

-5. After the pie dough has chilled: On a floured work surface, roll out 1 half of the chilled pie dough.
-Turn the pie crust dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
-Carefully place the dough into a 9-inch pie dish.
-Tuck it in with your fingers, making sure it is smooth.
-With a small and sharp knife, trim the extra overhang of dough and discard.
-Place the chicken mixture on top.
-Top with frozen peas.
-Pour gravy over top.
-Roll out 2nd half of pie crust dough just as you did the first.
-Cover the pie with the 2nd crust and trim the extra overhang off the sides.
-Seal the edges by crimping with a fork or your fingers.
-With a small and sharp knife, slice a few small slits in the top crust for steam to escape.
-Using a pastry brush, brush crust and edges with beaten egg.
+5. After the pie dough has chilled: On a floured work surface, roll out one of the discs of chilled dough (keep the other one in the refrigerator).
+Turn the dough about a quarter turn after every few rolls until you have a circle about 12 inches in diameter.
+Carefully place the dough into a 9-inch pie dish that’s 1.5–2 inches deep.
+Tuck the dough in with your fingers, making sure it is smooth.
+With a small sharp knife or kitchen shears, trim the extra overhang of dough and discard.

-6. Bake for 32 – 38 minutes, or until crust is golden brown.
-I use a pie crust shield to protect the edges from browning too much too soon.
-Cool for 10 minutes before serving.
-Makes amazing leftovers– the filling is so thick on the next day!
+9. Remove from the oven and cool for at least 10 minutes before serving.
+Makes amazing leftovers—the filling is so thick on the next day!
 Reheat as desired.
 Leftovers keep well in the refrigerator in an airtight container for up to 5 days.

 Notes

 1. Make Ahead & Freezing Instructions: Filling and gravy can be prepared 1 day in advance, cover and chill in the refrigerator.
 Assemble, fill, and bake the next day as directed.
 The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.
-The unbaked OR baked pot pie freezes well for up to 2-3 months.
-Allow to thaw overnight in the refrigerator and bake as directed or bake to warm through.
+The unbaked OR baked pot pie freezes well for up to 2–3 months.
+Allow to thaw overnight in the refrigerator and bake as directed (if unbaked); or (if baked before frozen) bake, covered with foil, at 375°F (191°C), until warmed through.

-2. Pie Crust: Two 9-inch frozen (and then thawed) store-bought pie crusts are just fine instead of homemade.
-Puff pastry works too.
+3. Pie Crust: Two 9-inch refrigerated or frozen (and then thawed) store-bought pie crusts are just fine instead of homemade.

-4. Filling Variations: This is a wonderful recipe if you have extra meat or leftover veggies to use up.
+8. Filling Variations: This is a wonderful recipe if you have extra meat or leftover veggies to use up.
 Turkey works wonderfully instead of chicken.
-You can use precooked meat.
-Simply skip the boiling and cook the carrots and celery with the onion and butter.
-Add some corn (frozen or fresh) when you add the peas.
-Feel free to add 1 Yukon gold potato, diced.
-You can cook them until soft with the onion and butter.
-Mushrooms are great too; you can add 1 cup sliced mushrooms when you cook the onion and butter.
-I wouldn’t add ALL of these veggies though as there isn’t enough gravy for it all.
-I don’t recommend going over 2 cups of veggies + 1 potato.
+You can use pre-cooked meat.
+Simply skip the boiling step and cook the carrots and celery with the onion and butter.
+Try adding some corn (frozen or fresh) when you add the peas.
+Feel free to add 1 diced Yukon gold potato.
+Cook the diced potato with the onion and butter, until fork-tender.
+Mushrooms or chopped zucchini are great too; you can add 1 cup sliced mushrooms when you cook the onion and butter.
+I wouldn’t add ALL of these veggies, though, as there isn’t enough gravy for it all.
+I don’t recommend using more than 2 cups of veggies + 1 potato.
 (Onion doesn’t count!)

-5. Spices: Feel free to add fresh chopped parsley, a pinch of celery seed, or even a little rosemary.
-As long as there is salt and pepper (definitely thyme too), the extra seasoning in the pot pie is up to you.
-Taste and season how you like!
+9. Herbs: Feel free to add fresh chopped parsley, rosemary, or sage; or try adding a pinch of celery seed.
+As long as there’s thyme, salt, and pepper, the extra seasoning in the pot pie is up to you.
+Taste and season how you like.